 Depending on which month you choose to visit Provincetown, there are different routes to get there.
 While you can get to Provincetown quickly from Providence, RI; approximately two hours by car.
 Here I’ll be focusing on arriving from Boston.

 Provincetown does have an airport, Provincetown Municipal Airport, located at the end of Cape Cod.
-From the airport it’s a short ten minute drive to the center of Provincetown.
+From the airport, it’s a short ten-minute drive to the center of Provincetown.
 If you’re looking to save money on flights, the cheaper option might be to fly into Boston Logan International Airport.

-From the Boston airport you can rent a car from numerous agencies located in the airport.
+From the Boston airport, you can rent a car from numerous agencies located at the airport.
 After comparing prices, I chose to rent a car from Enterprise Rent-A-Car, which was a quick and easy transaction.
-Upon arriving to Enterprise (located on the second floor), you can get your paperwork for the car from an agent.
+Upon arriving at Enterprise (located on the second floor), you can get your paperwork for the car from an agent.
 However, if you rent your car ahead of time on the website, you can print your paperwork from the kiosk located in front of the Enterprise desk.
 Upon receiving your reservation paperwork, simply head to the third floor, hand your paperwork over to an agent, and he/she will escort you to your rental.

 Upon leaving the airport, without traffic, it will take you about 2.5 hours to get down to the Cape.
 You’ll be driving south, and making your way east.
 Upon arrival to the Cape, you’ll head north to get to the very tip of Massachusetts, which is where Provincetown is located.

 If you plan on visiting Provincetown from May-October, you can take a ferry from Boston.
-The Provincetown Fast Ferry runs seven days/week, round trip tickets costing approximately $100, however prices vary depending on holidays and departure times.
+The Provincetown Fast Ferry runs seven days/week, round trip tickets costing approximately $100, however, prices vary depending on holidays and departure times.
 There is also an option to take the traditional ferry, running from July-October costing approximately $60 round trip.
 Seeing as Provincetown is a small coastal town it is very walkable, and parking is limited.
 The ferry might be your best option.

 Staying in Provincetown – The Benchmark Inn

 Although small, there is no shortage of places to stay in Provincetown.
 Most popularly, you can find multiple bed and breakfasts to stay in.
 I chose to stay at Benchmark Inn, a seven-room bed and breakfast standing since 1850.
 It’s owned and operated by two men from Sweden, and located right off of the main street, Commercial Street.
 The Benchmark Inn is a homey, cozy, and welcoming B&B. With fireplaces in each room, ocean views, and an open dining room set up, it’s perfect for a solo stay, or if you’re traveling with others.
-The Inn also serves daily continental breakfast and has parking available on a first come, first serve basis.
+The Inn also serves daily continental breakfast and has parking available on a first-come, first-serve basis.

 When to Visit